 Special effects makeup in horror movies: What it takes to create the goriest (and grossest) scenes

-With Halloween approaching steadily, horror movie marathons are well underway.
+With Halloween upon us again, horror movie marathons are well underway.
 Arguably, one of the best and often overlooked aspects of horror as a genre is how a little special effects makeup can bring the genres most iconic characters and scenes to life.
-While SFX in the film industry have come a long way since its conception, mainly with the introduction of CGI, practical special effects are still in use to this day.
-This is a review of some of the most impressive moments in horror SFX makeup.

 ‘Kensington Gore’ is the commonplace stage name for fake blood in the film industry, first pioneered by John Tinegate in the ’70s.
 The recipe varies, but a common one is surprisingly achievable (and edible); a mixture of corn or golden syrup, cornflour and food dye gives it the right colour and viscosity.
 In fact, you will likely recognise this sticky concoction in horror staples like Stanley Kubrick’s The Shining, the original Carrie and, of course, the original Evil Dead.